LezWatch/wordcamp-US-2017/markdown.md

 What Does it All Mean?

 Note: Take a deep breath.
 Okay.
 First of all, there is an impact of seeing all of 'your' people dead on tv.
 It hurts.
-A generation of TV wathcing lesbians were scarred over and over again by seeing their characters, the ones who felt like them, die.
+A generation of TV watching lesbians were scarred over and over again by seeing their characters, the ones who felt like them, die.
 Furthermore, MANY, but not all, tropes are harmful.
 Still, claiming things without data proof is hard, and people did not have access to this data previously.
 But now we do.

 ## Bury Your Queers